-"Revolving Door" is an expression used to describe the lobbying activities of former City Officials.
-When people come and go through the "doors" of City service, they leave with insider information that could be detrimental to the City.
+When employees leave City service, they often take with them insider information and close personal relationships with City decisionmakers that in some circumstances could be detrimental to the City or to other parties seeking to conduct business with the City.
 For example, a person who worked for the City on a project involving the negotiation of a lease of a City property could leave City service and work for a private business seeking to lease the property.
-Without revolving door restrictions, that former City employee could use confidential information detrimental to the City in contract negotiations.
+Without post-employment restrictions, that former City employee could provide confidential information to the new employer that would be harmful to the City in contract negotiations.

 It is important that people work for the City for the right reasons.
 The Ethics Commission believes that employment with the City should not be seen as an opportunity to learn confidential information and build relationships that may later be exploited for private gain.

 These regulations apply to former City Officials who received compensation from the City, and who are being compensated to lobby, or assist in lobbying, the City on behalf of a private business.

 Yes.
 You may lobby the City on any matter at any time if you are not being compensated to perform the lobbying activities.

 For the purposes of the post-employment restrictions, compensation includes receiving any monetary or non-monetary payment for the services or time of a person.
 It includes, but is not limited to, salary, wages, fees, and any discount or economic opportunity not made available in the regular course of business to members of the public.

 This is a one-year "cooling off" period that applies to all former City Officials who were required to file a Statement of Economic Interests during their City service.
 It prohibits such persons from being compensated to lobby the City on any matter for one year after they leave City service.

 You are subject to a one-year ban from receiving compensation from a private business to lobby the City with regard to that project.
 This prohibition does not apply if you are lobbying on behalf of another public agency.